From the author:

 From the attic to the dream castle - is that possible?

 Years ago, I and my 45 kilos overweight (at 177 cm height) lived in a small one-room attic apartment.
 In summer the heat was unbearable, there was no terrace, few windows and a lot of roof area that was heated by the sun.
 I worked a lot and earned little and the frustration was correspondingly high.
 I wasn't in a relationship and I was pretty much dissatisfied with all aspects of my life.

 I felt alone, sometimes really lonely, and still didn't feel like going out with people.
 I was involved in a growing start-up that saw increasing sales but also increased costs.
 So in the end there wasn't really much left over except stress and anger.

 Happiness doesn't have to be

-With luck in my life it wasn't far either.
-When I was 30 years old, all of my direct family members, apart from my sister and an uncle with whom I had little contact, had already died.
-The loss of my mother in particular had hit me hard, she had been my anchor, she was the center of an almost non-existent family, but it had this gift, as only mothers have it, to fill the many gaps that had arisen.
+The happiness in my life wasn't that far away either.
+When I was 30 years old, apart from my sister and an uncle, with whom I had little contact, all direct family members had already passed away.
+The loss of my mother in particular had bothered me, she had been my anchor, she was the center of an almost non-existent family, but had this gift that only mothers have, to fill the many gaps that had emerged.
 When she was gone it was suddenly very dark and very lonely around me.
-She was only 58 years old and her death was one of those moments when one wonders: Why this person of all people?
+She was only 58 years old and her death was one of those moments in which one wonders: Why this person of all people?

 In the meantime I had already exceeded 40 and I heard the clock tick, tick tack, tick tack ...
 You know that: once you are in a spiral that turns downwards, you see everything even more critically and worse than it already is.
 I first developed part-time and then full-time into a cynic and described to everyone who wanted to hear it and also to those who didn't want to hear how bad people and the world had become.
 One day I read in the Neue Zürcher Zeitung (NZZ) that only 2,1 percent of the people in Switzerland would own 97,9 percent of the wealth!